 REQ-MODEL_VLD-CON-1: The MLT MnS producer should have a capability to validate the ML entities during the training process and report the performance of the ML entities on both the training data and validation data to the authorized consumer.

-REQ-MODEL_VLD-CON-2: The MLT MnS producer should have a capability to report the ratio (in terms of the quantity of the data examples) of the training data and validation data used for training of an ML entity during the training process.
+REQ-MODEL_VLD-CON-2: The MLT MnS producer should have a capability to report the ratio (in terms of the quantity of the data examples) of the training data and validation data used for training of an ML model during the training process.

 5.1.2.4 Possible solutions